RicardoFroeliger/DaVinci-Year-1/Blok 1/Week 2 & 3 - Javascript/B1W2L1 - Basics/README.md

 # B1W2L1 - Basics
 ## Created by Ricardo Froeliger

 Create a JavaScript application with the following functionalities:

 * First, a pop-up is shown with a message that the user must answer 3 questions.
-* The user is then asked the following 3 questions by means of the prompt () method:
+* The user is then asked the following 3 questions by means of the prompt() method:
     * Enter your first name
     * Enter your last name
     * Enter your age

 * Make sure that all 3 answers are shown on the screen (not with a pop-up)
 * Write a comment line after each statement explaining what the statement does
-* At the top of your JavaScript, write the following as a comment divided over 2 lines:
-    * your first name + last name
-    * name of the study program you are following